Rade58/r3f-environment-staging/README.md

 You don't need to download any files by yourself.
 Just use presets

 **We pick same preset for useEnvironment hook and for Environment element**

+---

+---

+# Part 4

+---

+---

+# Custom environment

+Tweaking a little

+We want to add red rectangle on the side to ensure there's a red light luminating to our objects from the side